MarkusMueller-DS/66DaysofData-tweets/README.md

 ### ToDO
 - complete data gathering (use Twitter API to get historical data before 03.10.2020)
-- make a more simpler data gathering pipline.
+- make a more simpler data gathering pipeline.
 At this point I have to do various steps in differrent environments to have a final DataFrame with all the data